 Notaries Public are "commissioned" (i.e., licensed) by the Secretary of State.
 An applicant for a notary public commission must submit to the Division of Licensing Services an original application and $60 fee.
 The application includes an oath of office, which must be sworn and notarized.
-In addition to the application form and fee, the applicant must submit a "pass slip" showing that he or she has taken and passed the notary public examination.
+In addition to the application form and fee, the applicant must have taken and passed the notary public examination.
 Examinations are regularly scheduled throughout the state.
 An individual who is currently a member of the New York State Bar or a court clerk of the Unified Court System, appointed to that position after taking a Civil Service promotional examination in the court clerk series of titles, while not exempt from the application fee, may be appointed a notary public without an examination.
 The term of commission is four years.
 Every person appointed as notary public must, at the time of his or her appointment, be a citizen or permanent resident alien of the United States and either a resident of New York or have an office or place of business in New York State.

 Generally, a person convicted of felony cannot be appointed as a notary public.
 Also, certain misdemeanors are considered disqualifying.
 However, should a person convicted of any crime obtain an executive pardon, a certificate of relief from disabilities, or a certificate of good conduct from the parole board, he or she may be considered for appointment.

 Notaries Public are commissioned in their counties of residence.
 After receiving and approving an applicant for a notary public commission, the Secretary of State forwards the commission, the original oath of office and the signature of the notary public to the appropriate county clerk.
 The county clerk maintains a record of the commission and signature.
 The public may then access this record and verify the "official" signature of the notary at the county clerk's office.